deeredman1991/JPyon/README.md

 >if a JList shares a .json file with another JList; they will both share the same key, value pairs.
 >
 >Usage: `myJList = JList( 'filepath.json', ["foo", "bar"] )`
 >>From this point forward myJList should behave like any other native python list.
+With the exception that `myJList[:]` will return an object of type list as I figure that if you are making a copy of a list you probably do not want the copy to write to the .json.
+That and when you instantiate two JLists linked to the same .json the second JList to be instantiated will point to the first so that both will mirror the .json file without having to actually read from the file.
 >>
 >>While JList cannot store native python objects; it can store JPyon objects, which inherit from object.
 >>
 >>When storing a JPyon object; the JPyon object will be stored as a string leading to it's associated .json file.
+>>
+>>JLists storing Lists or Dicts will automatically be converted to JLists and JDicts and linked to the JList.
+This way if a change is made to the JList or JDict; it will propegate up the stack until it reaches the JList linked to the .json which can then write the changes to the .json.